techlore/go-incognito/Scripts/Section 4/5_ Tor.md

 obviously, it can be used like many of you taking this course--to improve your privacy and security.
 Since Tor is such a powerful tool, it is used for criminal activities.
 But, it’s important to understand that there is an enormous amount of good that Tor does, and we can’t let the bad side ruin its reputation.
-We will cover this misconception a bit more very soon.

 The other two major misconceptions are the deep web and the dark web.
 What are the differences?
 Are they dangerous?